dev7355608/perfect-vision/README.md

 ### Daylight and Darkness Colors

 You may set the color of daylight and darkness in the scene configuration (*Darkness Level* = 0: full daylight, *Darkness Level* = 1: complete darkness).

+### New Light Type: Local Light (Unrestricted)

+This light type acts like a local light that shines through walls, i.e., it is unrestricted like universal lights but doesn't reveal anything outside line-of-sight.